rdsea/sys4bigml/tutorials/MLProjectManagement/README.md

 ![image info](./images/MLflow_ui.png "Figure 1: MLflow run statistic")

 * The results are illustrated in the Figure 1 where you can see all the logging parameters and metrics as well as different runs of your experiment.
 You can also see that the parameters and metrics are separate in the top row since they are logged with different MLflow api (log_param and log_metric.).
+In this example, we train the model with different set of layers and nodes for each layer, which is passed through the command line, and log by log_param, and the metric collected is the loss of the last epoch.

 #### Examine data and model experiments